dbpedia-spotlight/dbpedia-spotlight/README.md

 The program can be used under the terms of the [Apache License, 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 Part of the code uses [LingPipe](http://alias-i.com/lingpipe/) under the [Royalty Free License](http://alias-i.com/lingpipe/licenses/lingpipe-license-1.txt).
 Therefore, this license may also apply to the output of the currently deployed web service.

-The documentation on this website is shared as [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License)
+The documentation on this website is shared as [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License).

 ## Documentation

-More documentation is available from the [project's wiki](https://github.com/dbpedia-spotlight/dbpedia-spotlight/wiki).
+More documentation is available from the [DBpedia Spotlight wiki](https://github.com/dbpedia-spotlight/dbpedia-spotlight/wiki).